AnugiW-creator/3C273MoonMap/README.md

 moon_surface.jpg: JPEG of the Moon's surface.
 Original file was a .tif file, but we converted it to .jpg for ease.

 moon_surface_gs.jpg: Moon's surface converted to greyscale.

+nakamura_2005_dm_locations.csv: .csv file containing deep moonquake locations (in latitude and longitude).
+Also contains errors on the latitude and longitude, the depth and depth_errors of each quake and whether it was on the face of the Moon or not (none of which were used in the code).

+station_location.csv: Locations of the measuring instruments.